The City of Elk River has several major projects that are currently underway, or have recently been completed.

 Lake Orono Restoration and Enhancement Project (LORE)

-The Lake Orono Restoration and Enhancement (LORE) project wrapped up this summer, allowing residents to enjoy the lake with some deeper areas and improved shorelines.
+The Lake Orono Restoration and Enhancement (LORE) project has been completed and allows residents the ability to enjoy the lake with some deeper areas and improved shorelines.

 In total, dredging removed just over 140,000 cubic yards of material from various locations within both the upper and lower portions of the lake.
 Shoreline restoration was completed along the point off Simonet Drive and along the west shoreline of the Orono Cemetery.
 Both now have shoreline vegetation with deep roots that will protect these areas from wave action and future erosion.

 Full details on the LORE project can be found here.